pryv/dev-site/source/faq-api.md

 Using a token previously obtained, you can generate a new one using the [accesses.create](/reference/#create-access) API call to generate a new token.
 The permission set associated to this token must be a subset of the permissions set of the access token used for the call.

+### Where should I store the access token to a user's account ?

+Once you have obtained an access token to a user's account, for example for a doctor to access particular streams of his patients' data, we advise you to store it in a dedicated stream.

+You can create a dedicated public stream in which you (or any third party, e.g. other apps, doctors, that has been granted access to data) will store access tokens to other accounts.
+Third parties will have a “create-only” access level to this stream and will add events corresponding to access tokens.

+This method allows you to use the audit capabilities of Pryv.io and to audit API calls that were made on this stream.

 ### How can I request access to someone's data?

 In order to request an access to someone's data, one must implement a page that makes an [auth request](/reference/#auth-request) when loaded.
 The `url` in the response must be displayed to the user.
 The web page will ask him for his credentials as well as display the list of requested permissions.
 Upon approval, the app will obtain a valid token in the polling url response.